Federal Pell Grants

 Year Round Pell

-Beginning summer 2018, Pell Grant eligible students can receive up to 150% of their scheduled Pell award each year.
+Pell Grant eligible students can receive up to 150% of their scheduled Pell award each year.
 What does this mean?
-If student received full Pell Grant amount, for example, in Fall 2019 and Spring 2020 semesters, he/she may qualify for Pell Grant in Summer 2020, from the next award year.
+If a student received the full Pell Grant amount, for example, in the Fall 2023 and Spring 2024 semesters, he/she may qualify for the Pell Grant in Summer 2024, from the next aid year.
 This is referred to as Year Round Pell (YRP).

 Eligibility